suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 There just seemed to many ways to represent my list of requirements as code with clear intent.
 How did it get to this point?

-#### From tabs to tables
+#### From tab to table
+I felt comfortable enough with the language basics by now but it had been a long road to get there.
+For most of my master's and early

 #### From note to notebook
-I felt comfortable enough with the language basics but it had been a long road to get there.

-### From code to class(book)
+#### From cell to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTY1NTQwNiw1ODEyMDY3MTksLTk3MD
-c0Mzg4OCwxNTExNTM2Njc2XX0=
+eyJoaXN0b3J5IjpbMzI5NTgzOTIyLDU4MTIwNjcxOSwtOTcwNz
+QzODg4LDE1MTE1MzY2NzZdfQ==
 -->